-Capacity charge collections in the first half of the year were lower than the straight line monthly budget assumption.
-However, there is a significant project (\$2.3 million in fees) expected to be approved for construction in early 2019.
+Capacity charge collections in the first three quarters of the year were lower than the straight line monthly budget assumption.
+However, there is a significant project (\$2.3 million in fees) expected to be approved for construction in the fourth quarter.